About the Catalog

 A summary of the University-Wide General Education and Foundations program for undergraduates, with links to the full requirements and related policies.

-Each major links to its official degree requirements, known as Academic Program Requirements Reports (APRRs).
-Available options are indented under the majors.
-The APRRs list all of the specific requirements for completing the degree program, including minimum number of units required for graduation, general education requirements, course requirements, and others.
-Students need to be familiar with the APRR associated with their degree program.
+Each major links to its official degree requirements, known as Academic Advisement Reports (ADVIPs).
+Available options (a.k.a. subspecializations, concentrations, tracks, emphases, foci, etc.) are identified in the majors, where applicable.
+ADVIPs list all of the specific requirements for completing the degree program, including minimum number of units required for graduation, general education requirements, course requirements, and others.
+Students need to be familiar with the ADVIP associated with their degree programs.
 Also see the Student Responsibility and Degree Requirements Policy.
 Majors are also listed in the Catalog by department, school, and college..

 Undergraduate Minor Requirements Reports list all of the requirements for completing an undergraduate minor, including minimum number of units required for the minor, number of upper-division units required, and specific core courses, if any.
 Students need to be familiar with the minor report associated with their minor program.
 Also see the Student Responsibility and Degree Requirements Policy.
 Minors are listed in the Catalog 2 ways: by department and alphabetically.